 Luckily, there are plenty of alternative jobs for physicians!
 Whether you’re a rookie or a veteran, there are a ton of challenging and fulfilling jobs you can move into.
 You can put your expertise to work in places other than direct patient care.

 In this article, we’ll discuss a few of them.
-If you’re a doctor thinking about making a career change, this article is for you.
+If you’re a doctor thinking about alternative career options, this article is for you.

-Here’s our list of 7 alternative jobs for doctors who want to step away from clinical medicine.
+Here’s our list of seven alternative jobs for doctors who want to step away from clinical medicine.

 The court system values healthcare professionals.
 Every day, lawyers call on doctors to contribute to cases as expert witnesses.
 If you’re interested in forensics or criminal justice, you might enjoy this line of work.